mouraleonardo/react-chatbot-app/README.md

 └── .gitignore
 ```

-- **components/Chatbot.js**: Contains the main functionality and UI for the chatbot.
+- **src/components/Chatbot.js**: Contains the main functionality and UI for the chatbot.
 - **index.js**: The entry point for the React application.
 - **App.js**: The main app component.
 - **index.css**: Global styles for the app.
 - **tailwind.config.js**: Configuration file for Tailwind CSS.
+- **postcss.config.js**: Configuration file for PostCSS.

 ## License